 Dragon Fruit (Pitaya)

 Dragon fruit, indigenous to South America and Mexico, is an oval fruit that is usually pink on the outside with green scales and grows on a cactus.
-Inside, you will find white or pinkish flesh with tiny black seeds.
+On the inside, you will find white or pinkish flesh with tiny black seeds.

-The dragon fruit, sometimes called a strawberry pear, can be peeled and sliced like an apple or cut in half and scoop the flesh out with a melon baller or spoon.
+The dragon fruit, sometimes called a strawberry pear, can be peeled and sliced like an apple or cut in half and scooped out with a melon baller or spoon.

 Eating the sweet but crunchy dragon fruit raw is best, but you can add it to desserts, smoothies, or a salad.
 It also pairs well when cooked with mahimahi or tuna.